So you’ve just been notified that your neighbour is about to begin demolition works. You may have some concerns about how it’s going to affect you.

 We won’t work after 5pm (except under some very rare circumstances).

-It is likely the you’ll hear our machines during operation.
-The loudest piece of equipment that we use is the excavator jackhammer.
-We don’t often use this implement as most of our demolition work can be completed using a claw implement that breaks up the various materials.
+It is likely that you’ll hear our machines and some tools during operation.
+The loudest piece of equipment that we use is the jackhammer.
+However, we rarely use this as most of our demolition work can be completed using a hydraulic grab to break up and handle materials.
 It’s not as loud and is very impressive in action!

-If you are worried about dust, one of the best things you can do is close your windows during the demolition.
+If you are concerned about dust, one of the best things you can do is close your windows during the demolition.

 Asbestos removal requires specialist qualifications and skills.
 For this reason, all asbestos removal is handled by one of our preferred subcontractors.